CHANGE IN LISTING ARRANGEMENTS

 Transferring shares from ‘Registered Form’ into DTC after the Effective Time

-As described in the Circular, EB Participants who receive Ordinary Shares in ‘registered form’ at the Effective Time may not be able to immediately transact or settle trades in respect of those Ordinary Shares on the LSE or the NYSE until:
+As described in the Circular, EB Participants who received Ordinary Shares in ‘registered form’ at the Effective Time may not be able to immediately transact or settle trades in respect of those Ordinary Shares on the LSE or the NYSE until:

 • They have received a holding statement from Computershare, CRH’s US transfer agent (the “Transfer Agent”), in respect of their holding;